 A good backup solution will allow you to customize the frequency for different types of data.
 This ensures that your most valuable datasets are backed up more frequently, while more static data can go longer without replication, reducing the load on your systems.

-As a general rule of thumb, Datto recommends the following backup frequencies for various server roles:
+As a general rule of thumb, Datto recommends the following backup frequencies for various server roles and data types:

 Where to keep your backups